Overhead line: Multiple overhead lines

 On DC systems, bipolar overhead lines were sometimes used to avoid galvanic corrosion of metallic parts near the railway, such as on the Chemin de fer de la Mure.

 All systems with multiple overhead lines have a high risk of short circuits at switches and therefore tend to be impractical in use, especially when high voltages are used or when trains run through the points at high speed.

-The Sihltal Zürich Uetliberg Bahn has two lines with different electrification.
-To be able to use different electric systems on shared tracks, the Sihltal line has its overhead wire right above the train, whilst the Uetliberg line has its overhead wire off to one side.
+The Sihltal Zürich Uetliberg Bahn had two lines with different electrification.
+To be able to use different electric systems on shared tracks, the Sihltal line had its overhead wire right above the train, whilst the Uetliberg line had its overhead wire off to one side.
+This configuration was used up until summer 2022, since then the Uetliberg line has been switched to the standard 15kV 16.7 Hz configuration.

 Overhead catenary

 A catenary is a system of overhead wires used to supply electricity to a locomotive, tram (streetcar), or light rail vehicle that is equipped with a pantograph.

 Unlike simple overhead wires, in which the uninsulated wire is attached by clamps to closely spaced crosswires supported by poles, catenary systems use at least two wires.
 The catenary or messenger wire is hung at a specific tension between line structures, and a second wire is held in tension by the messenger wire, attached to it at frequent intervals by clamps and connecting wires known as droppers.
 The second wire is straight and level, parallel to the rail track, suspended over it as the roadway of a suspension bridge is over water.

 Catenary systems are suited to high-speed operations whereas simple wire systems, which are less expensive to build and maintain, are common on light rail or tram (streetcar) lines, especially on city streets.
 Such vehicles can be fitted with either a pantograph or trolley pole.